-DEAP Destination Equipped Area for Play Provides a wide range of play equipment, including 'water play', and as such tends to draw people from a wide catchment area.
+DEAP Destination Provides a wide range of play equipment, including 'water Equipped Area for play', and as such tends to draw people from a wide Play catchment area.
 Edge of centre For retail purposes it is a location that is well connected to and within easy walking distance (up to 300 metres) of the primary shopping area.
 For all other town centre uses, it is likely to be within 300m of a town centre boundary.
 For office uses, it may also mean outside the town centre but within 500m of a public transport interchange, within the urban area.
 Geodiversity The variety of rocks, fossils, minerals, landforms and soils along with the natural processes that shape the landscape.
-Green Infrastructure Sub regional network of protected sites, nature reserves, green spaces and greenway linkages, including river corridors and flood plains, migration routes and features of the landscape, which are important as wildlife corridors.
-Green roof The term to describe both intensive ornamental roof gardens and extensive roofs with more naturalistic plantings or self- established vegetation, which can provide a habitat for biodiversity.
-Greenways Project Countryside Management Project for Ipswich and the surrounding area.
-IP-One Central part of Ipswich including the town centre, the Waterfront, Ipswich Village and the Education Quarter.
+Sub regional network of protected sites, nature reserves, Green Infrastructure green spaces and greenway linkages, including river corridors and flood plains, migration routes and features of the landscape, which are important as wildlife corridors.
+Green roof The term to describe both intensive ornamental roof gardens and extensive roofs with more naturalistic plantings or selfestablished vegetation, which can provide a habitat for biodiversity.
+Countryside Management Project for Ipswich and the Greenways Project surrounding area.
+Central part of Ipswich including the town centre, the IP-One Waterfront, Ipswich Village and the Education Quarter.
 Ipswich Standard A standard applied to all housing owned by Ipswich Borough Council.
 It includes energy efficiency measures such as efficient combi boilers, double glazing and insulation.
 Key Diagram The key diagram illustrates the spatial strategy set out in the DPD and may show links and relationships with other strategies and neighbouring authorities.
-Key Worker The Government's definition of key workers includes those groups eligible for the Key Worker Living Programme and others employed within the public sector (ie outside of this programme) identified by the Regional Housing Board for assistance.
-Listed Building A building or structure designated by the Secretary of State for the Department of Culture, Media, and Sport as being of special architectural or historical interest.
-LDD Local Development Document A general term for a document in the Local Plan.
-It includes the Core Strategy and Policies and other development plan documents, and supplementary planning documents.
-LEAP Local Equipped Area for Play Characteristics include five types of equipment and a small games area.
+The Government's definition of key workers includes those Key Worker groups eligible for the Key Worker Living Programme and others employed within the public sector (ie outside of this programme) identified by the Regional Housing Board for assistance.
+A building or structure designated by the Secretary of State Listed Building for the Department of Culture, Media, and Sport as being of special architectural or historical interest.
+LDD Local Development A general term for a document in the Local Plan.
+It includes Document the Core Strategy and Policies and other development plan